#ContinuityOfGovernment, #WW3, #DeepState

 Baum immediately thought of her daughter.
 “And what would that be?”

-That was all Baum needed to hear, even if her instincts told her it was most likely a bureaucrat’s bullshit.
-Regardless, she had nothing to lose and a fleeting hope rooted in bullshit was better than total despair.
+Even if her instincts told her it was most likely a bureaucrat’s bullshit, she had nothing to lose.
+A fleeting hope rooted in bullshit was better than total despair.

 “Who am I delivering it to?”

 “What is the message?”

 “I’ll walk past you and place a card in your handbag.
 It has instructions written on it.”

 “Is it top secret?
 What if I read it?”